Cash Flow, Debt & TaxesPlanningSignatureEXECUTIVE

-Is it possible you paid tax twice on your equity compensation and did not know it?
-If your CPA was calculating your tax liability of the 1099-B provided by the brokerage firm administering your equity compensation plan, the answer is yes.
+Could you have paid tax twice on your equity compensation and did not know it?
+If your CPA was calculating your tax liability off of the 1099-B provided by the brokerage firm administering your equity compensation plan, the answer is yes.

-The potential tax trap was created when the IRS revised Regulations 1.6045-1.
-It requires brokers to list the initial basis (exercise price) on Form 1099-B for income recognized upon the exercise of equity-based options or the vesting or exercise of other equity-based compensation arrangements, granted or acquired after 2013.
-How they report pre-2014 grants vary per custodian, and we have found some inconsistencies among the same custodians.
+When the IRS revised Regulations 1.6045-1, it created the potential for tax traps.
+Regulations 1.6045-1 requires brokers to list the initial basis (exercise price) on Form 1099-B for income recognized upon the exercise of equity-based options or the vesting or exercise of other equity-based compensation arrangements granted or acquired after 2013.
+How they report pre-2014 grants varies per custodian, and we have even found some inconsistencies within the same custodians.

 Equity Compensation Over-Reporting of Income